William M. Daley: Obama administration

-On January 6, 2011, President Barack Obama named Daley as his next White House Chief of Staff, and he took office on January 13, 2011.
-Daley succeeded Rahm Emanuel, who served as chief of staff during the first two years of the president's term and left the position in October 2010 to run to succeed Daley's brother as Mayor of Chicago, and Pete Rouse, who was serving as the interim chief of staff.
+On January 6, 2011, Obama named Daley as his next White House chief of staff, and he took office on January 13, 2011.
+Daley succeeded Rahm Emanuel, who served as chief of staff during the first two years of the president's term and left the position in October 2010.

-In March 2011, speaking for the Obama administration on Meet the Press, Daley said the administration would consider using the Strategic Petroleum Reserve if rising oil prices caused by Arab Spring threaten the U.S. economy.
-Daley said Obama "is very concerned; we're trying to look at all the possible options."
-He repeated the administration's stance that there is enough output capacity in the world to deal with any disruptions from Libya.
+In March 2011, speaking for the Obama administration on Meet the Press, Daley said the administration would consider using the Strategic Petroleum Reserve if rising oil prices caused by the Arab Spring threatened the U.S. economy.
+He added that the administration was looking at all possible options.
+He repeated the administration's stance that there was enough output capacity in the world to deal with any disruptions from Libya caused by the uprisings.
+Daley was photographed in the White House Situation Room photograph, taken on May 1, 2011, by Pete Souza.
+Later in May 2011, he was part of the Presidential State Visit to the United Kingdom.